Low Testosterone In Women: Diagnosis, Symptoms & Treatments - Balance My Hormones TRT in the UK

 This means that it can be hard to pinpoint exactly where the problem is.
 It also means that when the problem is found, it is easier to treat because doctors will have a generally good idea of what is causing it.

-Some of the problems that lead to low testosterone in women include:
+Some of the reasons that cause low testosterone in women include:

 • Estrogen therapy